March 15, 2020

 - If you have an official state-level map or dashboard to add to the map, please send it to firstname.lastname@example.org

-COVID-19 Resources for Fire Service and Law Enforcement
+COVID-19 Resources for Law Enforcement, Fire Service, and EMS

 Police: The National Police Foundation is compiling the most relevant and authoritative guidance for police and law enforcement agencies on COVID-19.
 They have also launched the Law Enforcement COVID-19 Personnel Impact & PPE Survey and Dashboard, which are intended for participation by police and law enforcement agencies nationwide.

-Fire & EMS: The International Association of Fire Chiefs (IAFC) have compiled critical resources and guidance to aid fire and EMS agencies in preparing for and responding to occurrences of COVID-19.
-Additionally, the IAFC is collecting regular reports on COVID-19 impact from fire and EMS departments, and provide real-time analysis on impact.
+Fire & EMS: The International Association of Fire Chiefs (IAFC) has compiled critical resources and guidance to aid fire and EMS agencies in preparing for and responding to occurrences of COVID-19.
+Additionally, the IAFC is collecting regular reports on COVID-19 impact from fire and EMS departments and providing real-time analysis on impact.